Optimal investment for participating insurance contracts under VaR-Regulation: Introduction

 Our theoretical and numerical results show that already in the case of no regulation there is a moral hazard problem since the insurer does not have an incentive to ensure that there is any capital in the loss states where the terminal wealth falls below the minimal guarantee.
-The reason is that any terminal wealth in those loss states only benefits the policyholder and comes at the expense of a lower terminal wealth in the more prosperous states where the equity holder receives a positive residual.
-On the other hand, introducing a VaR constraint as in Solvency 2 forces the equity holders to enlarge the proportion of hedged loss states, leading to a genuine improvement for the policyholders.
-This result is contrary to the situation where the insurer maximizes the utility of the total wealth of the company without distinguishing between equity holders and policyholders, in which case a VaR constraint may induce the insurer to take excessive risk leading to higher losses than in the case of no regulation, see \cite{BasakShapiro01}.
-This more prudent investment behavior described above is more pronounced if a VaR-based regulation is replaced by a PI-based regulation.
-Furthermore, the introduction of a full protection makes the equity holder's investment also generally more prudent in bad market scenarios.
+The reason is that any terminal wealth in those states only benefits the policyholders and comes at the expense of a lower terminal wealth in the more prosperous states where the equity holders receive a positive residual.
+On the other hand, introducing a VaR constraint as in Solvency II forces the equity holders to enlarge the proportion of hedged loss states, leading to a genuine improvement for the policyholders.
+This result is contrary to the situation where the insurer maximizes the utility of the total wealth of the company without distinguishing between equity holders and policyholders, in which case a VaR constraint may induce the insurer to take excessive risk leading to higher losses in the worst 1\% of scenarios than in the case of no regulation, see e.g. \cite{BasakShapiro01,CNS17,kraft2013,CNSmult,wei2018}.
+Compared to the unregulated problem, the VaR-constrained strategy leads to a higher expected utility for the policyholders, implying an increase in the attractiveness of participating contracts.
+This more prudent investment behavior described above is more pronounced if a VaR based regulation is replaced by a PI-based regulation.
+Furthermore, a stricter regulation (a smaller allowed default probability in the VaR problem or a higher minimum guarantee level in the PI problem) will enhance the benefit of the policyholder but deteriorate that of the insurer.
+For both (VaR and PI) types of regulation while being stronger for higher participation rates, this regulatory effect becomes less for smaller bonus rates (given the same participation rate).
+Our results also show that in certain situations, for instance in the cases of relatively high participation rates and relatively low bonus rates, policyholders overall may prefer a VaR regulation over a PI regulation with a relatively low minimum guarantee level in terms of expected utility.
+Finally, the introduction of a full protection makes the equity holders' investment also generally more prudent in bad market scenarios but changes the investment behavior relatively little in good market scenarios.

-Our derivation of the optimal solutions relies on the combination of a martingale approach for non-concave and non-differentiable objective functions and a point-wise optimization technique with constraints.
-Note that the classical martingale method can not be directly applied for the equity's problem as the derived utility function is neither concave nor differentiable.
-The problem of {\it non-concave utility} maximization without constraints has been considered by many authors e.g., \cite{carpenter2000,ross2004,karoui2005,carassus2009, reichlin2013, bichuch2014,larsen2005,bernard2015}, using a concavification technique.
-In a more general framework without constraints, \cite{reichlin2013} proves the existence of an optimal terminal wealth.
-However, no specific payoff is provided.